JWGarel/Public/README.md

 ## Usage

-- Run scripts as Administrator for full functionality.
+- Run specified scripts as Administrator
-- Modify parameters at the top of each script as needed for your environment.
+- Pass data or modify parameters at the top of each script as needed for your environment.
 - Use the modules in `Include/` for custom scripting or extending functionality.

 ## Requirements